HL7/bulk-data/input/pagecontent/export.md

             Each file SHALL contain resources of only one type, but a server MAY create more than one file for each resource type returned.
 The number of resources contained in a file MAY vary between servers.
 If no data are found for a resource, the server SHOULD NOT return an output item for that resource in the response.
 These rules apply only to top-level resources within the response; as always in FHIR, any resource MAY have a "contained" array that includes referenced resources of other types.
             <br/>
             <br/>
-          - <code>url</code> - the path to the file.
+          - <code>url</code> - the absolute path to the file.
 The format of the file SHOULD reflect that requested in the <code>_outputFormat</code> parameter of the initial kick-off request.
           <br/>
           <br/>
         Each file item MAY optionally contain the following field: